FMC-DETR: Frequency-Decoupled Multi-Domain Coordination for Aerial-View Object Detection: Method

 \subsubsection{HSG-AKAT}

-In the deeper stages of the network, where features transition from structural patterns to semantic abstraction, the Transformer's global modeling capacity becomes increasingly valuable.
-However, standard Transformer blocks suffer from two critical limitations: i) the self-attention mechanism incurs high computational cost and flattens spatial features into 1D sequences, thereby disrupting the intrinsic 2D spatial structure; and ii) the MLP layers act as static, data-agnostic mappings, making them prone to overfitting and ineffective at modeling nonlinear contextual dependencies \cite{liu2024kan}.
-To overcome these issues, we propose the Asymmetric Kolmogorov-Arnold Transformer (AKAT), a high-performance module tailored to capture global semantics and nonlinear dependencies in deep layers.
+As the network depth increases, the representation focus gradually shifts from structure-detail disentanglement to semantic abstraction and long-range dependency modeling.
+In the deeper stages of the network, the Transformer's global modeling capacity becomes increasingly valuable.
+However, standard Transformer blocks suffer from two critical limitations: i) self-attention is computationally expensive and often disrupts the intrinsic 2D spatial structure when flattening features into 1D token sequences; ii) conventional MLPs are static and data-agnostic, which limits their ability to capture complex nonlinear contextual dependencies \cite{liu2024kan}.
+Therefore, in the deeper stages, we instantiate the Com-Stream with the Asymmetric Kolmogorov-Arnold Transformer (AKAT), an expressive module designed to enhance global semantic interaction and nonlinear contextual representation.